 This consideration sits slightly apart from the others because it’s not primarily about the production environment—it’s about what your content has to do once it leaves the team.

-AI systems are increasingly an audience for enterprise content, not just a tool for producing it.
+By now, savvy content teams understand that the big new audience for their content is AI itself.
 Before a buyer reads your white paper, a generative system may have already summarized your positioning, compared you to competitors, and helped frame which vendors are worth considering.
-What that system surfaces depends not on which assets you’ve published, but on whether the patterns across your content—definitions, terminology, claims—are clear and consistent enough to interpret with confidence.
+Whether your content gets accurately represented in this process depends on whether the patterns across it—definitions, terminology, claims—are clear and consistent enough for the AI to interpret.

 What actually compounds